 The Palace was built surrounding the meditation cave of King Songtsen Gampo of Seventh century Tibet.
 He is a king which unifies Tibetan tribe and adopt Buddhism as the official religion of his state.
 The location of Potala palace has now become central of Lhasa but in old days its located at the western edge of Lhasa city.
 The palace was built on top of the Marpo Ri hill and the hill looks like an elephant in the sleeping pose.
 It is currently a biggest functional man-made structure in Tibet and it’s under UNESCO world heritage listing.

-Potala, The name derive from the name legendary adobe of Lord of compassion Avalokiteswara.
-Tibetan believes that there is a close tie between him and Tibetan, which is why we believe King Songtsen Gampo is a manifestation of the lord himself.
+Potala, The name derived from the name legendary adobe of Lord of compassion Avalokiteswara.
+Tibetan believes that there is a close tie between him and Tibetan, which is why we believe King Songtsen Gampo is a manifestation of the Lord himself.
 It also serves as an official resident to all the Tibetan rulers how ruled Tibet from Lhasa.
 The palace is further expanded by the great fifth Dalai Lama in the 15th century.

 The Potala like any other medieval architecture is heavy at the bottom and light at the top. the thickness wall of the palace is said to be more them eight meters thick. we will see the example at the entrance of the palace.
 On the top, it is designed to be light and they used sticks from straw to make the wall, which gives the stability and the strength.
 The Potala Palace is a great example of Tibetan architecture in the seventh century.
 Some observer also says it has the functionality of aerodynamic against the strong wind of high altitude of Tibet.
 But I will leave this to your observation.

 Every year, thousand of devotees would donate white paint, milk, sugar and brown sugar for painting the palace.
-We used the sugar and milk in the paint. the sugar gives the function of stickiness to the pain. and the white paint is not paint using the brush rather we would flash the paint by hand in the lower section and we would use the pipe of paint the higher sections from the top.
+We used the sugar and milk in the paint. the sugar gives the function of stickiness to the pain. and the white paint is not painted using the brush rather we would flash the paint by hand in the lower section and we would use the pipe of paint the higher sections from the top.
 A daredevil would use the rope to guide the pipe from half way down on the slope of the building.

-Travelers guide to Potala palace
+Travelers guide to Potala Palace

-Since the building is old and under the preservation from local, central government in Beijing and United Nation.
+Since the building is old and under the preservation from local, the central government in Beijing and United Nation.
 There are many things the travelers are forbidden to bring and to do in the palace.
 First, the travelers are not allowed to bring any eatables and drinks in the Palace.
 So it is advised the visitor to bring nothing to drink in the palace.
 We do understand the importance of staying hydrated in the high altitude and under the soaring heat of the sun. there is a stall up in the courtyard of Namgyal Monastery.

 It’s the very sacred place and it contains lots of sacred objects displayed inside the palace.
 The travelers are prohibited in taking a picture inside the palace if you do you are risking the penalty on your guide, who works so hard to make your trip worthwhile.
 So please do as rules say.

-You will have to climb up about 300 meters above the ground level for the tour to Potala palace.
+You will have to climb up about 300 meters above the ground level for the tour to Potala Palace.
 So it is advised to delay the visit to the time you are properly accommodated with the high altitude and dry atmosphere of Lhasa.
 If you do not accommodate well and if you have a group member in the elderly age, please bring the walking stick for climbing up to the palace.

 Here are some of the Potala palace fun facts